A Step-by-Step Guide to the CUT&RUN Protocol

 Revolutionary Principle of CUT&RUN Technology

 Unlike ChIP-seq's "fragmentation first, then enrichment", CUT&RUN is "localization first, then fragmentation".
 It omits the steps of cross-linking and ultrasonic fragmentation, and greatly reduces the release of non-specific DNA in the whole genome by targeted operation in the intact nucleus, thus obtaining a very high signal-to-noise ratio.
-This paradigm shift enables CUT&RUN to complete the whole process from cells to sequencing library construction in a single day, and only 10,000 cells are needed to obtain high-quality data, achieving a triple breakthrough in sensitivity, efficiency, and background control.
+This paradigm shift enables CUT&RUN to generate high signal-to-noise profiles with low input.
+In practice, the wet-lab workflow typically takes ~1–2 days, depending on whether antibody binding is performed for a few hours or overnight.
+Starting material requirements vary by target type and sample quality (commonly ~50,000–500,000 cells for robust library complexity, with lower inputs possible in optimized settings), offering a strong balance of sensitivity, efficiency, and background control.

 Comparison Between CUT&RUN and Other Technologies

-In addition to CUT&RUN, there are several other technologies that try to improve ChIP-seq, such as CUT&Tag (using protein A/G-Tn5 fusion protein to enhance antibody compatibility) and ChIC (using MNase).
+In addition to CUT&RUN, there are several other technologies that aim to improve ChIP-seq, such as CUT&Tag (which uses a Protein A/G–Tn5 fusion) and ChIC/ChIP-like methods that also leverage MNase-based digestion strategies.

 Generally speaking, CUT&RUN has achieved the best balance among the simplicity of operation, the quality of data, and the maturity of methods, and it is one of the most widely used and efficient chromatin mapping technologies.